 Get To Know The Chocolate Maker

 The first holiday of this new season is drawing near, and the luring song of Thanksgiving sweets and treats and pies and cobblers is calling.
 It can be difficult to avoid the sugar-coated everything all around you, not to mention the 80% discount the following day.
 The aching of my sweet tooth is coming on strong, but luckily, we’ve found Bittersweet Candy Co. founder, Heather Lent, to fill the cravings.
 Our local talents never cease to amaze me with what they have to offer.
-Heather makes it possible to enjoy a little something sweet without the massive guilt that usually immediately follows with her handmade, small batches of to-die-for chocolates.
+Heather makes it possible to enjoy a little something sweet (like her amazing Cherry Java Bark!) without the massive guilt (have you tried her dark chocolate bark?!) that usually immediately follows with her handmade, small batches of to-die-for chocolates.

 Tell me a little bit about what got you into making chocolate.
 When did you first realize you could make a career out of it?

 It all started making peppermint bark for my co-workers, approximately 15 years ago.
 They loved it and offered to pay for it the following year.
 Based on people’s reactions, I knew I was on to something and I always wanted to work for myself, so I started my own business.

 What were you doing before you started making chocolate?
 Was it something you always did on the side?

 I went to school for design, so I started out working in the printing business and always bartended on the side.
 That transformed into full-time bartending with the chocolate business on the side.
 Today, I make chocolate full time.
 I still dabble in bartending in the summer when the chocolate season slows down.

 What is a typical workday like for you?